 - Purchase and download the song to use in your video

 - Abide by the licensing agreement.
 If it says you have to cite the artist, cite the artist.
-If the license is for a limited period, make sure you set reminders to take it down when the license expires.
+If the license is for a limited period, set reminders to take it down when it expires.

-Top Sites for Royalty Free Music for Video
+Top Sites for Royalty-Free Background Music for Video

 Bedtracks features lots of tracks with visual detail about each song’s progression, so you know if it fits your video’s arc.
-Particularly helpful is the tab called “Storytellers,” with tracks that follow common narratives.
+Particularly helpful is the “Storytellers” tab, with tracks that follow common narratives.

 Owned by Shutterstock, PremiumBeat is well-designed, easy to search, and makes figuring out the licensing a breeze.
 Search by instruments, mood, genre, and beats per minute (BPM).